Highway Asset Management

 Hierarchy is splitting our network into levels based on use.
 At present we use A, B, C and Unclassified to categorise our roads but this means we have the same standards for minor rural tracks as we do for well used roads in our urban area and a rural A road is treated the same as the A4174 or A38.

 Hierarchy enables us to set differing levels of service to manage these different roads to more appropriate standards.
-With the publication of the Well-Managed Highways Infrastructure: Code of Practice, we are currently reviewing our Levels of Service with a risk-based approach.Is there anything wrong with this page?
+Following the publication of the Well-Managed Highways Infrastructure: Code of Practice, we are have reviewed our Levels of Service using a risk-based approach and updated our Highways Safety Inspection Policy and and Highway Safety Inspection Manual.Is there anything wrong with this page?